On 23 January 1879 hundreds of Zulu warriors, injured during the battle at Rorke’s Drift the previous day, were murdered by British troops.

 Other Zulus were dragged or marched to a makeshift gallows, a tall wooden rack which until the day before had been used for the drying of buffalo hides, where they faced death from slow strangulation.
 An official army investigation concluded that ‘it was a case of lynch law,’ but those involved were exonerated because they were ‘incensed men who were bitter at the loss of their comrades.’4

 JUSTIFYING THE MASS SLAUGHTER

-Wounded Zulus lying helpless on the battlefield would automatically assumed to be active combatants.
-This however did not mean that those who attempted to flee the battlefield could escape the slaughter with Lieutenant Berkeley Milne recounting in his official report that as the British relief column arrived, ‘firing was still going on at wounded (Zulus) trying to escape.’6
+Wounded Zulus lying helpless on the battlefield were automatically assumed to be active combatants.
+This however did not mean that those who attempted to flee the battlefield could escape the slaughter, with Lieutenant Berkeley Milne recounting in his official report that as the British relief column arrived, ‘firing was still going on at wounded (Zulus) trying to escape.’6

 BRITISH PRESS PROPAGANDA

 Naturally, there was no mention in the press of the butchery of the wounded after the battle.
 Instead, newspapers competed with one another to laud the valour and glory of the British troops with euphoric coverage of the ‘gallant conduct’ and ‘noble effort’” of the ‘heroic little garrison,’ ‘the handful of gallant fellows who beat off thousands of assailants’ and, according to The Times, of ‘military heroism never yet surpassed.’7